 Hounslow

 § This page gives an overview of the Hounslow local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Hounslow in West London is a culturally diverse borough with a mix of suburban neighbourhoods, commercial hubs, and green spaces.
 It is close to Heathrow Airport and includes attractions such as Syon Park and parts of the Thames riverside.

-The administrative boundary of Hounslow can be viewed on OpenStreetMap: District Boundary of Hounslow.
+The administrative boundary of Hounslow can also be viewed on OpenStreetMap: District Boundary of Hounslow.

 Key Facts about Hounslow